ntozubod/inr-1987/redux/README.md

 # INR redux

-This is rebuild of ginr from its origins at in the 1980s at the University of Waterloo.
+This is rebuild of ginr from its origins in the 1980s at the University of Waterloo.
 The goal is to build solid foundation for future work.